gordonCharles/SprinklerController/README.md

 Raspberry Pi
 ------------
 I would strongly encourage the use of a visual debugging suite.
-The code was originally developed on my MacBook to the point where the GUI functioned.
+The code was originally developed on my MacBook Pro to the point where the GUI functioned.
 If you plan on modifying the GUI I would start in this model.
 When I started developing on the Pi I ran VNC sessions, with PyCharm running locally on the pi.
 On a completely separate project (AI running jobs on AWS servers) I became aware of the power of Microsoft Visual Code.
 I have never been a fan of Microsoft as they have regularly disappointed with how they have spent their R&D on the office suite, MS Project, and Windows; however, Microsoft Visual Code is so